shakiba/dna/README.md

 ## DNA

-**DNA is a human readable data file format, it is inspired by XML, JSON, YAML, Jade and Properties file formats.**
+**DNA is a human readable data format, it is inspired by XML, JSON, YAML, Jade and Properties file formats.**

 You can use this package to convert DNA to JSON from command line or read DNA files in JavaScript or Node.js.